vista-art/fragmentcolor/docs/guides/building-apps/rust-with-app.md

   per window.

-In all three cases the cross-platform `Renderer` / `Pass` / `Scene` APIs work the same — you just drive `renderer.render(...)` from wherever your loop ticks. `App` is one shim; you can write your own.
+In all three cases the cross-platform `Renderer` / `Pass` / `Scene` APIs work the same.
+Just drive `renderer.render(...)` from wherever your loop ticks. `App` is one shim; you can write your own.